-Dr. Rodgers is committed to helping every patient achieve their desired results, so she does her due diligence to discuss all of your options in detail.
+Dr. Rodgers is committed to helping every patient achieve their desired results by offering breast lifts in Denver, Colorado.
+She does her due diligence to discuss all of your options in detail.
 Dr. Rodgers is careful to help patients select the right size implant as to not cause issues with nipple vascularity (blood supply) or other potential complications.
-And thanks to her exceptional experience and gentle approach, she can usually complete a breast lift and implant combination procedure in a single stage.
+Thanks to her exceptional experience and gentle approach, she can usually complete a breast lift and implant combination procedure in a single stage.

 As with all surgeries, there are certain risks involved to breast lift surgery in Denver.
 That is why Dr. Rodgers will be sure to discuss your procedure in detail—describing the realistic potential results and any possible risks—during your initial consultation.
 Dr. Rodgers performs all surgeries in the safety of a hospital and hand selects board-certified anesthesiologists to provide the best possible care.

 A breast lift is an outpatient surgery to reshape the breast and realign the nipple position.
 Can be a small nipple adjustment to full repositioning (aka lollipop mastopexy).
 General anesthesia is administered and surgical time varies.